-The fresh water connection should be disconnected (i.e., the non-toxic drinking hose disconnected) when the RV is unattended for any amount of time.
+The fresh water connection should be unscrewed (i.e., the non-toxic drinking water hose disconnected) when the recreation vehicle is left unattended for any amount of time.
 If something would happen to the water system, this may help limit water damage to a smaller area.